 Pro Se Initially More Cost Effective

 While it may be more cost-effective to proceed pro se in divorce cases, those considering this approach to litigation should fully understand all of the potential ramifications that go along with representing oneself in a lawsuit.
 It is important to be informed of all of your rights in any legal proceeding, especially one that will weigh heavily on your and your family’s future.

 Free Consultation to See if Pro Se is Right for Your Nassau, Suffolk, Long Island Divorce

 If you are considering filing for divorce pro se in Nassau County or Suffolk County court, I would encourage you to seek the advice of an experienced divorce attorney.
 While you may save money in attorney fees initially, you should fully understand the rights and property you may forfeit long-term, which could be significantly more expensive than an attorney’s fees.
-The firm of Robert E. Hornberger, Esq., P.C. is pleased to offer a complimentary initial divorce consultation at which we can discuss the viability of representing yourself in your divorce case.
+The firm of Hornberger Verbitsky, P.C. is pleased to offer a complimentary initial divorce consultation at which we can discuss the viability of representing yourself in your divorce case.
 If your case is simple and you have no children, property and relatively low income, pro se might be the way to go for you.
 You have nothing to lose and everything to gain by finding out before you file – the initial consultation is free and you may learn something that will help you represent yourself.
 Call us at 631-923-1910 for your free consultation at our offices convenient to Nassau and Suffolk counties.

 For more information about Divorce on Long Island, visit this page: Divorce Lawyers Answer Questions about Long Island Divorce